JaquelineCastro01/project2OS/README.txt

 expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?

+Yes the program will give the incorrect output because there will be data inconsistency which will result in a race condition.

 Step 3: Critical Sections
 -------------------------